GoogleCloudPlatform/community/tutorials/write.md

 ---
-title: Contribute a tutorial for the Google Cloud Community site
+title: Contribute a document for the Google Cloud Community site
-description: Learn how to submit a tutorial for the Google Cloud community site.
+description: Learn how to submit a tutorial or other document for the Google Cloud community site.
 author: kopriva
 tags: template, submit
 date_published: 2020-09-21